kubewarden/docs/src/distributing-policies.md

 # Distributing Policies

-Chimera policies are simple Wasm binaries that are then evaluated by the Chimera admission controller.
+Chimera policies are raw Wasm binaries that are evaluated by the Chimera admission server.

-The Chimera admission controller can currently load the policies from these
+The Chimera admission server can currently load policies from these
 sources:

   * Local filesystem
-  * Remote web server
+  * HTTP server
-  * OCI compliant registry
+  * OCI artifacts enabled OCI compliant registry

 We think distributing Chimera policies via a regular OCI compliant registry is the best choice.
-Container registries are basically a mandatory requirement for Kubernetes cluster.
+Container registries are basically a mandatory requirement for any Kubernetes cluster.
 Having a single place to store, and secure, all the artifacts required by a cluster can be really handy.

 # Pushing policies to an OCI compliant registry